ixofoundation/ixo-blockchain/README.md

 make run
 ```

-To build and run the application with some preset accounts:
+To build and run the application and also create some accounts:

 ```bash
 make run_with_some_data  # Option 1